florisvanvugt/sensoryshift/readme.md

 - [ ] Active trials: show trajectory in preview window

 - [ ] Could also control the robot with the joystick to move you passively across the workspace

+- [x] Run button disabled when no subject is given
+- [ ] Disable pointer Kensington in X

+- [ ] Make a history of selector positions?